PHARTGAMES/SpaceMonkey/README.md

 5. Space Monkey will now wait for a connection from Richard Burns Rally and output telemetry automatically.
 You can launch Richard Burns Rally and any other software at this point.

 ---
+## STAR WARS: Squadrons

+### Warning

+This only works offline and with the Steam version of the game.
+You must uninstall EasyAntiCheat for Space Monkey to work.
+You need to block connections to the game in your firewall so that it can't tell the servers that you are playing with EasyAntiCheat disabled.
+Follow the Setup steps.

+### Setup

+1. Setup firewall rules to block udp and tcp from both the starwarssquadrons.exe and starwarssquadrons_launcher.exe files.
+2. In the STAR WARS: Squadrons game folder there is a subfolder named EasyAntiCheat.
+Run EasyAntiCheat_Setup.exe and choose uninstall.
+3. In the SpaceMonkey install folder there is a subfolder name Squadrons.
+Copy the steam_appid.txt from this folder into the STAR WARS: Squadrons game folder.

+### Usage

+1. Launch STAR WARS: Squadrons by running the starwarssquadrons.exe located in the game install folder.
+2. Go to the main interface of Space Monkey and select a main config for Squadrons.
+3. Go to the main interface of Space Monkey and press the STAR WARS: Squadrons button which will load the Squadrons UI.
+4. Press the Initialize! button.
+5. You can now switch back to STAR WARS: Squadrons and you should have telemetry once you start a game.

+---

+## Warplanes WW1

+### Usage

+1. Load the game.
+2. Go to the main interface of Space Monkey and select a main config for Warplanes WW1..
+3. Go to the main interface of Space Monkey and press the Warplanes WW1 button which will load the Warplanes WW1 UI.
+4. In the Warplanes WW1 UI, click the Initialize button .
+5. Space Monkey will now be outputting telemetry.
+Load any other software at this point.

+---

+## VTOL VR

+### Usage

+1. Load the game.
+2. Go to the main interface of Space Monkey and select a main config for VTOL VR..
+3. Go to the main interface of Space Monkey and press the VTOL VR button which will load the VTOL VR UI.
+4. In the VTOL VR UI, click the Initialize button .
+5. Space Monkey will now be outputting telemetry.
+Load any other software at this point.

+---

+## IL-2 Sturmovik

+### Setup

+1. Edit the file data/startup.cfg located within the IL-2 Sturmovik game folder and add the following:

+[KEY = motiondevice]

+addr = "127.0.0.1"

+decimation = 1

+enable = true

+port = 4321

+[END]

+Simulation produces 50Hz rate data output (output 50 samples per second) of in-game player body's state: orientation, rotation speed (spin) and acceleration (if game mission has user-controlled body).
+To reduce UDP messages output rate the above setup section contains an integer setting “decimation”: UDP_output_rate = Data_output_rate / decimation The default setup makes UDP output rate at the simulation's rate and is equal 50Hz.

+Some people may find better results with "decimation = 2".

+### Usage

+1. Go to the main interface of Space Monkey and select a main config for IL-2 Sturmovik.
+2. Go to the main interface of Space Monkey and press the IL-2 Sturmovik button.
+3. Specify the UDP receive port specified in the setup step (Default 4321)
+4. Press the Initialize! button.
+5. Space Monkey will now wait for a connection from IL-2 Sturmovik and output telemetry automatically.
+You can launch IL-2 Sturmovik and any other software at this point.

+---

 # SimCommander 4